Teddi Mellencamp Shares Adorable Throwback Of Her ‘I Saw Mommy Kissing Santa Claus’ Performance With Dad John

 Other followers said the whole exchange between the father and daughter was just too cute, with one fan describing it as “cuteness overload.”

-Fans know that Teddi’s father, known as John “Cougar” Mellencamp back in the day, recorded “I Saw Mommy Kissing Santa Claus” for the very first A Very Special Christmas charity alum for the Special Olympics in 1987.
-The charity album featured songs by huge musical acts of the time, including Madonna, Bon Jovi, Run DMC, and the Pretenders.
+Fans know that Teddi’s father, known as John “Cougar” Mellencamp back in the day, recorded “I Saw Mommy Kissing Santa Claus” for the very first A Very Special Christmas charity album for the Special Olympics in 1987.
+The record featured songs by huge musical acts of the time, including Madonna, Bon Jovi, Run DMC, and the Pretenders.

 According to the Mellencamp.com website, John’s video for his contribution to the compilation album was shot at Market Square Arena in Indianapolis.
-The site noted that the clip featured ” an adorable Teddi Jo Mellencamp doing her best to sing the song’s final chorus.”
+The site noted that the clip featured “an adorable Teddi Jo Mellencamp doing her best to sing the song’s final chorus.”